mu-interviewgumbrechtgalvez_0.jpg

 Critique: The History of a Premise

-Recently, much has been made of the fact that “critique,” as practiced in literary criticism, is an attitude.
-But critique is also an argument, and I want to think about the nature of that argument.
-The real question I want to ask is this: if there are so many problems with the assumption that literary form represents an imaginative solution to real contradictions, then why do so many people find it so compelling?
-Why, in other words, do the problems seem both surmountable and worth surmounting?
+Much has been made of the fact that “critique,” as practiced in literary criticism, is an attitude.
+But critique is also an argument.
+If there are so many problems with the assumption that literary form represents an imaginative solution to real contradictions, then why do so many people find it so compelling?
+Why do the problems seem both surmountable and worth surmounting?